Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

-Cornering properly in a go-kart takes a lot of practice.
-It doesn’t matter whether you turn up at a karting track every so often with friends, or find yourself at tracks every weekend for races, as following some basic go-kart racing cornering tips will help you go faster round the track.
+Cornering in a go-kart takes a lot of practice.
+It doesn’t matter whether you turn up at a karting track every so often with friends, or find yourself at tracks every weekend for races, as following some basic kart racing cornering tips will help you go faster round the track.

-Our 4 go-kart racing cornering tips are:
+Our 6 go-kart racing cornering tips are:

 1. Learn to pick braking points